AdobeDocs/core-services.es-ES/help/interface/experience-cloud.md

 ### Disponibilidad

-La búsqueda unificada se muestra en la parte superior de la página (en el encabezado del Experience Cloud) y siempre es visible para los productos compatibles, que actualmente son:
+Unified search displays at the top of the page (in the Experience Cloud header) and is always visible for supported products, which currently are:

 * Experience Platform (AEP)
 * Journey Optimizer (AJO)

-A medida que se indexa más contenido, esta función se añadirá a las aplicaciones relevantes.
+A medida que se indexa más contenido, esta función se añade a las aplicaciones relevantes.

 ### Objetos y campos que se pueden buscar